martybmusic/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+A stateful component has a constructor as well as the ability to manage its own internal state.
+Functional components return whatever React/JS operations we build in them and must always be exported to be called.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+'componentWillMount' functions will be called just prior to the component being mounted, as well as just prior to 'render()'.

 3. Define stateful logic.

+The system of handling events and/or state within a component.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange, Act, Assert.

+'Arrange' tests for an element being rendered into the DOM.
+'Act' tests by querying the dom for elements we expect.
+'Assert' completes the test by rendering our test elements.